tderflinger/vue-audio-tapir/README.md

 | successfulUpload | Function | callback function that is called when data is uploaded successfully |
 | failedUpload     | Function | callback function that is called when upload failed. |

+The data sent to the server is encoded in the MP3 format for efficient storage.
+For MP3 encoding the [lamejs](https://github.com/zhuker/lamejs) library is used.

 ## Project Setup

 ```